openid/sharedsignals/openid-sharedsignals-framework-1_0.md

     to the stream via the `add_subject_endpoint`, causing only events for those subjects to be transmitted.
 The Receiver MAY remove subjects added this way via the `remove_subject_endpoint`.

+push_stream_ttl

+> OPTIONAL.
+The lifetime of a PUSH stream in seconds, after which the Transmitter MAY either pause or disable the stream if it has not received any Receiver-initiated communication in that duration.
+  If the Transmitter decides to update the stream, it MUST send a Stream Updated Event to the Receiver as described in {{status}}.
+  If the Receiver calls any endpoint in the Event Stream Management API ({{management}}), the Transmitter must refresh the TTL of that particular stream.
+  The syntax is the same as that of {{EXPIRES_IN}}.

 TODO: consider adding a IANA Registry for metadata, similar to Section 7.1.1 of
 {{RFC8414}}.
 This would allow other specs to add to the metadata.